awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 Be aware that compliance reports reflect patch states according to what’s specified in the patch baseline, not what you specify in an `InstallOverrideList` list of patches\.
 In other words, Scan operations ignore the `InstallOverrideList` parameter\.
 This is to ensure that compliance reports consistently reflect patch states according to policy rather than what was approved for a specific patching operation\.

-For a description of how you might use the `InstallOverrideList` parameter to apply different types of patches to a target group, on different maintenance window schedules, while still using a single patch baseline, see [Sample scenario for using the InstallOverrideList parameter in AWS\-RunPatchBaseline](override-list-scenario.md)\.
+For a description of how you might use the `InstallOverrideList` parameter to apply different types of patches to a target group, on different maintenance window schedules, while still using a single patch baseline, see [Sample scenario for using the InstallOverrideList parameter in AWS\-RunPatchBaseline or AWS\-RunPatchBaselineAssociation](override-list-scenario.md)\.

 **Valid URL formats**
 + **https URL format**: